Calibration and Correctness of Language Models for Code: Results

+The two logit-based reflective measures $p_B$ \& $p_{NB}$ are usually strongly positively correlated with one another, since they are calculated from similar numbers.
+The reflective verbalized self-ask confidence measure $p_v$, and the two logit-based reflective confidence measures have no consistent relationships.

+For function synthesis with raw measures, $p_{NB}$ shows best calibration for \gptturbo, slightly better than Unskilled, for \textsc{HumanEval}.
+For program repair, we observe the strongest best-case performance with regards to the metrics.
+Both \gptturbo and \textsc{Codex} show positive $SS$ and low $ECE$ for $p_B$, but they are inconsistent after normalization ($p_{NB}$).
+These metrics suggest with reflection, these models' confidence is calibrated regarding repair correctness; however, further analysis (see~\cref{postageplot}) does not indicate good calibration on this task, from any confidence measure.
+We find that in general, the intrinsic \vs reflective measure values have no consistent relationship, even for a given model, dataset and task.

-Without rescaling, results are inconsistent.
-In some cases, such as GPT-3.5 HumanEval and Defects4J, there are signs of calibration with $SS$ values of reaching 0.01 and 0.05 respectively.
-Normalizing the T/F values induces a notable difference; but there are inconsistencies \emph{vis-a-vais} tasks and models.
-For nonscaled GPT-3.5 results, $p_{NB}$ improves calibration in Line Completion and Function Synthesis by an average of \GptNNTfNormalizationDeltaRawSs $SS$ and \GptNNTfNormalizationDeltaRawEce ECE, but not for Program Repair or for CodeGen2.
+This lack of relationship may not necessarily be negative: \eg perhaps the model's reflective, prompted confidence may be better calibrated, as suggested by prior work~\cite{baiConstitutionalAIHarmlessness2022b, austinProgramSynthesisLarge2021b}.
+Without rescaling or few-shot prompting, reflective results are inconsistent.
+In some cases, such as \gptturbo \textsc{HumanEval} and \textsc{Defects4J}, there are signs of calibration with slightly positive $SS$ values and $ECE$ values less than 0.2.
+Normalizing the T/F values induces some difference; but there are inconsistencies \emph{vis-\`a-vis} tasks and models.
+For nonscaled \gptturbo results, $p_{NB}$ improves calibration in line completion and function synthesis by an average of \GptNNTfNormalizationDeltaRawSs $SS$ and \GptNNTfNormalizationDeltaRawEce $ECE$, but not for program repair or for \textsc{CodeGen2}.
 Rescaling generally removes any sign of a normalization trend.
 For the alternative reflective approach of verbalization, the probability is not well calibrated for these models on the studied SE tasks.

-In some cases, the reflective approaches are best calibrated without scaling (see \autoref{tab:brierAllPassedRaw}).
+In some cases, the reflective approaches are best calibrated without rescaling (see \autoref{tab:brierAllPassedRaw}), and show signs of being more robust when reusing learned rescaling parameters on unseen tasks (see~\cref{fig:reuseMatrix}).

+\dispbox{Reflective approaches may be best calibrated ``out-of-the-box'' and in some settings when rescaled.
+However, in the tested settings, they do not improve significantly over intrinsic measures.}

+\subsection{RQ 4: Can we use few-shot techniques to achieve better calibrated confidence for code completion, using an instruction-tuned model with in-context learning?}

+We investigated the impact of few-shotting \viz providing a model completion and correctness as part of the $p_{NB}$ prompt, on calibration~\cite{kadavathLanguageModelsMostly2022c}.
+To effectively perform few-shotting, we need a model that is instruction tuned and sufficiently large, which is best matched by \gptturbo.
+We explore few-shotting for the widely-used line completion task.

+We perform the experiment with 5-shots consisting of prior completions from the same experiments presented in \autoref{tab:brierAllPassedScaled}, the reflective question, and the ground truth True/False.
+We try two variants of this experiment, one where the examples are randomly selected, and one where they are chosen based on the similarity to the unanswered prompt.
+In both cases, we exclude the ground truth result for the unanswered prompt.
+We focus on Line Completion for this experiment as it represents widespread use and has a large number of examples available.